vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/04_akhila-heya-pratyanIka__nArAyaNa.md

 <details><summary>English</summary>

 (4) Thou art the Ocean unto which flow rivers of limitless excellent Virtues, all natural to Thee, and useful for the protection of the Devotees, such as, All knowledge, Mighty rulership of the worlds, Untiring virility; Power to act without any outside help; Kind disposition, like that of a cow to its calf.
-Affectionate tenderness; Gentleness; Truthfulness in Mind and speech and body, Friendliness, Feeling of Equality, Mercifulnesss, Generosity, Quickness to respond to the miseries of Sweetness, Nobility, the Devotees, Firmness in Thy resolve to protect Devotees, Undaunted courage to bring succour to them, Courage to fight for the Devotees: Ability to fight the enemies within their own one camp; ing Thine will ever fuifilled, Having Thy commands irresistable, Thy Deeds fully executed-Always remembering with gratitude (even a little worship) done to Thee.
+Affectionate tenderness; Gentleness; Truthfulness in Mind and speech and body, Friendliness, Feeling of Equality, Mercifulnesss, Sweetness, Nobility, Generosity, Quickness to respond to the miseries of the Devotees, Firmness in Thy resolve to protect Devotees, Undaunted courage to bring succour to them, Courage to fight for the Devotees: Ability to fight the enemies within their own one camp; Having Thine will ever fuifilled, Having Thy commands irresistable, Thy Deeds fully executed - Always remembering with gratitude (even a little worship) done to Thee.
 </details>